Uttampatel1/Fast_API/README.md

     return {"item_id": item_id}
 ```

-Feel free to sprinkle in these emojis to make your FastAPI journey even more enjoyable! 😄 For more detailed information, refer to the [official documentation](https://fastapi.tiangolo.com/).
+😄 For more detailed information, refer to the [official documentation](https://fastapi.tiangolo.com/).